 The original undershirt style is a crew neck, no questions asked.
-They surged in popularity after World War II, where members of the U.S. Navy wore them admirably, and became a garment no self-respecting youth in the 1950s would dare not to wear.
-Think of James Dean, or Marlon Brando, iconic men’s men, leaning against a wall or motorcycle, decked out in a crew neck shirt while smoking a cigarette.
+They surged in popularity after World War II, where members of the U.S. Navy wore them admirably, and became a garment no self-respecting youth in the 1950s would dare not wear.
+Think of James Dean or Marlon Brando, iconic men’s men, leaning against a wall or motorcycle, decked out in a crew neck shirt while smoking a cigarette.

 However, crew neck undershirts weren’t just for looks or part of a passing phase.
 Like all undershirts, they’re designed for sweat protection.
-Nonetheless, you can still get away with wearing a crew neck undershirt on its own, or with a lightweight jacket, and with a pair of jeans.
+Nonetheless, you can still get away with wearing a crew neck undershirt on its own, with a lightweight jacket, or with a pair of jeans.
 It’s a classic look that still rocks in many respects.

 The biggest disadvantage of a crew neck undershirt, however, is its high neckline.
-That’s not necessarily a bad thing, but you don’t want to wear a crew neck with a dress shirt unless you plan to button the latter all the way to the top (like when you’re wearing a necktie).
+That’s not necessarily a bad thing, but you don’t want to wear a crew neck with a dress shirt, unless you plan to button the latter all the way to the top (like when you’re wearing a necktie).
 Otherwise, an exposed undershirt under an open-at-the-top dress shirt is – let’s just say it’s not a great look and leave it at that.

 A crew neck undershirt still has its place, mind you, but it’s important to consider how you plan to wear it.